 As elections approach, we track the candidates, their policies and their backers, giving you the tools you need to better position your business and make decisions important to your livelihood as a public policy professional - or as a civicly minded individual who wants to stay informed!
 And we offer regular commentary from some of the state's top political minds.

 In addition to our print magazine, subscribers receive, twice-daily email newsletters sent to your inbox, plus mobile app and desktop news alerts when important Colorado political stories break - putting you ahead of the pack.
 And you can follow us on Facebook and Twitter for frequent updates and interaction with our award winning journalists.

 Vince is editor of The Gazette in Colorado Springs and was an editor at The Washington Post and Denver Post.
 He is the author of two politics biographies.
 Bzdek serves as an advising editor to the Colorado Politics staff.

 Linda Shapley has nearly 30 years of print and digital news experience and was Managing Editor of The Denver Post until 2017, overseeing news operations and coverage.
 Shapley worked in many different roles and departments during her time at The Post and oversaw print production for news events large and small.
 She also led The Post’s community engagement initiative along with other operational duties.
-Shapley is also vice president on the board of directors for the Denver Press Club.
-She most recently was Customer Experience Director for Deke Digital, an expert media company located in Wheat Ridge.
+Shapley was also vice president on the board of directors for the Denver Press Club.
 Prior to The Post, she worked at The Kansas City Star, the Greeley Tribune and the Fort Worth Star-Telegram.
 A Colorado State University graduate, Shapley is a lifelong Coloradan with deep roots in rural Weld County.

 Deputy managing editor / senior reporter